 That challenger was Ogulewicz’s City Council colleague Francis Keough.

 Today the district containing Mason Square (at that time known as Winchester Square) is overwhelmingly populated by minorities, particularly African-Americans.
-In 1986, the district was about 50% white and much more diverse demographically than today.
+In 1986, the district was about 50% white and much more diverse demographically than it is today.
 As Jordan himself described the district in the Appleton story, “You have half with the highest income, best educated people in Springfield, and in the other half you have the second lowest incomes and education.
 One half is predominantly pro-life, the other, pro-choice.
 One half wants no neighborhood change, the other has a burning interest in change.
 One half is predominantly Irish Catholic, the other predominantly black and Hispanic.”

 Keough believed he could bring out enough voters dissatisfied with the status quo to bump the incumbent Jordan from his seat.
 There was tremendous pressure on Keough not to run, with many fearing that the contest could get racially divisive.
 Keough himself would charge during the campaign that Springfield Newspapers publisher David Starr had personally applied pressure on him to stay out of the race.
 Ogulewicz knew something about Starr’s penchant for interfering in campaigns from his own first race, when Starr had asked him to endorse an opponent.